adamtopaz/CopenhagenMasterclass2023/README.md

 lake build
 ```

 Finally, open the root directory of the project folder in VS Code (for example by typing `code .`, or by opening VS Code and then clicking `File -> Open Folder` and opening the `CopenhagenMasterclass2023` folder).
-You can now open the Lean files in the
+Say that you trust the authors of the code --
-repository and Lean should run on them automatically.
+and you can now open the Lean files in the repository and Lean should run on them automatically.

 ## Schedule